 Your untreated migraine continues.
 The months or even years your migraine continues to go unrecognized means more time spent in pain (including, perhaps, emergency room trips that could have been avoided), and more time missing out on healthy living.

 Your headaches may get worse.
-The longer migraine continues untreated, the more likely it will morph into something tougher to treat, by escalating in severity or frequency or becoming chronic.
+The longer migraine continues untreated, the more likely it will increase in severity or frequency or become chronic, all of which makes it harder to treat.
 The more migraines you have, the more your brain rewires itself to be even more efficient at having migraines.
 More time spent in pain may also mean taking too much medication, putting you at risk for developing rebound headache (“medication overuse headache”).